emacsorphanage/quickrun/README.md

 Command-Alist
 -------------
-Command alist has ':command', ':compile', ':link', ':exec', ':remove' parameters.
+Command alist has ':command', ':exec', ':remove' parameters.

 :command

 `:command` paramter is mandatory parameter.

-:compile

-Compile command template.
-Set this parameter when compile command is different from execute command (Called compile language, like  C, C++, Java etc).

-:link

-Link command template.
-Set this parameter when compile command is different from link command.
-(like Go Language).

 :execute

-Execute command temple.
+Execute command templates.
+This parameter can take list.
+If you set list parameter, `quickrun.el` executes command list in order.

 If this parameter is omitted, `quickrun.el` use default execute command template "%c %o %s %a".